The Meadow Walk is on the Leamington side of the Waikato River, opposite Lola Silcock Park.

-The idea of a walking track through Waipa District Council reserve land between Alpers Ridge and Fletcher Place has been discussed for a number of years.
+The idea of a walking track through Waipa District Council reserve land between Alpers Ridge and Fletcher Place had been discussed for a number of years.
 Initial barriers of encroachment by adjacent property owners and the need to retire part of a grazing lease had to be overcome.
 After much discussion with WDC staff and lobbying from Tree Trust members, permission for this major project to proceed was given in 2011.
 Early in 2012 WDC assisted with the relocation of fences and the construction of stiles.
 Under the guidance of Joan McCathie, funding was gained from the Waikato River Clean-up trust and a 5-year plan formulated.
 Stage 1 was 2012, and involved the erection of a 1500 metre fence separating a fragile steep bank from grazing, planting over 4000 mostly native plants and forming a walking surface.
-Grazing will be progressively phased out over the next 4-5 years.
+Grazing was progressively phased out over the next 4-5 years.

 The Cambridge Lions Club 50th anniversary planting.

-When the Lions wanted to celebrate their half-century in Cambridge, they looked around for a suitable project and found our Meadow Walk. it suited them very well, and after discussion, they decided that they would plant 50 fruit trees along the track so that people could pick fruit as they walked along.
+When the Lions wanted to celebrate their half-century in Cambridge, they looked around for a suitable project and found our Meadow Walk.
+It suited them very well, and after discussion, they decided that they would plant 50 fruit trees along the track so that people could pick fruit as they walked along.
 That's assuming the possums and birds leave any.